Holding planning meetings in private homes and gardens

 Reputational risks to consider

-• How might you manage volunteers at the meeting who aren't following our policies and procedures, like the health, safety and welfare policy and procedures or volunteer code of conduct
+• How might you manage volunteers at the meeting who aren't following our policies and procedures, including the code of conduct

 • How will you encourage good behaviour from young volunteers?
 Have you agreed expected behaviour with them?

-• What can you do to reduce the chance of being one to one with young volunteers?
+• What can you do to reduce the chance of being 1-on-1 with young volunteers?

 • How will you make sure that other household members act as positive role models while young people are in your home?